Jesus in the Talmud: As a sinful student who practiced magic and turned to idolatry

 Passages in Sanhedrin 107b and Sotah 47a refer to an individual (Yeshu) that some scholars conclude is a reference to Jesus, regarded as the messiah of Christianity.
 In these passages, Jesus is described as a student of Joshua ben Perachiah (second half of the 2nd century BCE), and he (Jesus) was sent away for misinterpreting a word that in context should have been understood as referring to the Inn; he instead understood it to mean the innkeeper's wife (the same word can mean "inn" and "hostess").
 His teacher said "Here is a nice inn", to which he replied "Her eyes are crooked", to which his teacher responded "Evil one!
 Is this what you are occupied in?"
-(Gazing at women was considered sinful.)
+(Gazing at married women was considered sinful.)
 After several returns for forgiveness he mistook Perachiah's signal to wait a moment as a signal of final rejection, and so he turned to idolatry.
 Some passages that have been identified by scholars as mentioning Jesus, as the messiah of Christianity, in this context include: